 On a side note.
 You’ll notice I include airport and airline codes in my posts.
 As travel agents we were taught never to use jargon for clients, however as more travellers are booking their own trips online, it’s useful knowledge to have, and it’s quicker when searching for flights as most search engines allow you to use airport codes.

-Anyway, the hub city may be an archaic system but to find cheap flights in America, it helps to have an idea of the airline routes, their hub cities and secondary hubs.
+Anyway, understand hub cites may be an archaic system but to find cheap flights in America, it helps to have an idea of the airline routes, their hub cities and secondary hubs.

 I go into more detail about hub cities in my post book the cheapest flight to anywhere.
 In that post you’ll also find general information about factors influencing the price of flight tickets.
 It’s recommended to read that post first, if you haven’t already, as this post is more an add-on to that one.